dataforgoodfr/quotaclimat/README.md

 poetry run dbt run --full-refresh
 ```

+#### Causal query - too slow
+Because this query is too massive, we set it month by month and avoid using a full-refresh.
+See units tests and docker-entrypoint.sh to see how.

 If we change the DBT code, we have to relaunch this command to have a refreshed view (or wait the next daily cron).

 ### SRT to Mediatree Format